craigpastro/pgfga/README.md

 The JSON notation for the schema is based on the `Schema` struct found in [./src/schema.rs](./src/schema.rs).
 It is closely related to the schemas of [SpiceDB](https://github.com/authzed/spicedb).
+You can see some examples in the check tests found near the bottom of [./src/lib.rc](./src/lib.rs).

 In the future it would be nice to write a DSL for schemas and a parser so that we don't have to specify the schema using JSON.
 It would also be very nice if all the people who have wrote ReBAC implementations decided on a single DSL.

 ### `pgfga.read_schema`